 4.2.3.21 Priority sharing indication

-When the "PrioritySharing" feature is supported, the AF may include the "prioSharingInd" attribute set to "ENABLED" within a media component of the "medComponents" attribute to indicate to the PCF that the related media flow is allowed to use the same Allocation and Retention Priority (ARP) as media flows belonging to other "Individual Application Session Context" resources as described in subclause 4.2.2.21.
+When the "PrioritySharing" feature is supported, the AF may include the "prioSharingInd" attribute set to "ENABLED" within a media component of the "medComponents" attribute included in the "ascReqData" attribute to indicate to the PCF that the related media flow is allowed to use the same Allocation and Retention Priority (ARP) as media flows belonging to other "Individual Application Session Context" resources as described in subclause 4.2.2.21.
 In this case, if the "MCPTT-Preemption" feature is supported, the AF may also include the "preemptCap", "preemptVuln" and "preemptControlInfo" attributes as described in subclause 4.2.2.21.

 When the "preemptControlInfo" attribute is modified, the latest provided value shall be applied to all potential media flow candidates.